pudeIko/piva/doc/source/installation.rst

 Installation
 ============

-The installation of ``piva`` has been tested on Linux.
+The installation of ``piva`` has been tested on Linux and macOS.

-he easiest way to install the package is to use
+The easiest way to install the package is to use
 `pip <https://pip.pypa.io/en/stable/>`_.
 Just type the following on a command line::